SvenjaCSch/alpaca_telegram_chatbot/README.md

 The evaluation has provided insights that can guide future improvements.
 The main focus will be maintaining context and minimizing common errors, particularly regarding response coherence.
 For this, it might be vital to include more natural language processing techniques but also context-aware algorithms.
 This can help with more fluid interactions.
+Since we could not filter out one prompt that gave clear results and the conversations seemed dependent on the situation, it was not possible to continue with the text-to-speech phase.
+In order to get clear results, further tests are needed and would, therefore, be the next step in optimizing the friendly chatbot.

 ## Limitations